UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software.md

 do-hammock-install
 ```

-This will install Hammock 1.0.5 in your home, and edit settings.prop to use clustal-omega and hmmer from our modules and tell it to write temporary files in your Scratch directory (in the form `Hammock_temp_time`).
+This will install Hammock 1.0.5 in your home, edit settings.prop to use clustal-omega and hmmer from our modules and tell it to write temporary files in your Scratch directory (in the form `Hammock_temp_time`).

 ```
 # in your jobscript